Gudrun: Völsunga saga

 Gudrun afterwards flees to the Danish king Half, but is later retrieved by her family.
 Grimhild gives her daughter a potion to make her forget her anger against her brothers, then convinces a reluctant Gudrun to marry Atli.
 Atli and Gudrun are not happily married, and Atli soon desires the gold of Gudrun's brothers.
 He invites them to his hall intending to kill them for the gold.
 Gudrun warns them, but the warning is ignored.
 When the brothers arrive, Gudrun first attempts to mediate between the two sides, but afterwards fights with her brothers until they are captured and then killed.
 During the preparations for the funeral feast for her brothers, Gudrun kills Atli's sons.
 She feeds their flesh to Atli.
 Then she kills Atli in his bed with the help of Högni's son Niflung.
 Finally, they set the palace on fire and kill everyone inside.

 Gudrun now attempts to drown herself, but she is instead washed up in the land of king Jonak, who marries her.
 They have three sons, Hamdir, Sorli, and Erp.
 Gudrun's daughter with Sigurd, Svanhild, is also raised at Jonak's court.
-Svanhild marries King Jormunrek, but kills her on suspicion of adultery.
+Svanhild marries King Jormunrek, but he kills her on suspicion of adultery.
 Gudrun then rallies her sons to avenge their half-sister, giving them armor that cannot be cut through by iron.

+In later folklore, Gudrun is found in a Norwegian version of a ballad about count Gunseli (Jormunrek, otherwise in Danish version known as Gesserlin or Faroese Jansalin).
+The ballad is about wedding of Svanhild and Jormunrek, but all the characters except of Sigurd have different names, such as Gudrun is called Jorunn Joklekåpa.
+A woman character with the same name does also appear in the ballade about king Herredag, where Jorunn is an enemy of Sigurd, Thor and king Herredag.

+Moltke Moe and Sophus Bugge note textual parallels between the ballad of Gunseli and the ballad of Torekallsvisa.
+They also suggest that the first part of Jorunn's second name, Joklekåpa, is a mix between names of Gjuki and Budli, Brunhild's father in the Völsunga saga.

+The burial mound of Jorunn Joklekåpa in Vinje Municipality.

+The location of the events in the Herredag’s ballad may differ depending on region where the different versions of the ballad were recorded.
+One of coastal versions says that Herredag was king of Dåreid, while his enemy wasa king of Gautland in Åpta.
+Rikard Berge on other hand mentions Jorunn Joklekåpa as a queen of Gauksland (now in Vinje Municipality), and her husband is called Gause, while their enemy is a king of Øvrebø hillfort on the other side of the lake Vinjevatn.